staqapp/contextio-ruby/README.md

 gem.
 You start with an object that represents your account with Context.IO and then you deal with collections within that going forward.
 Check out the example.

+If you're looking at the Context.IO docs, it is important to note that there are some attributes that've been renamed to be a bit more Ruby-friendly.
+In general, if the API returns a number meant to be seconds-from-epoch, then it's been converted to return a `Time` (e.g. `updated` has changed to `updated_at`) and a boolean has converted to something with a `?` at the end (e.g. `HasChildren` and `initial_import_finished` are `has_children?` and `initial_import_finished?`, respectively).

 ## Example

 ```ruby